marc2k3/foo_playcount_2003/docs/index.md

 !!! note
 	This is only available in component version `0.2` and later.
 These settings can be changed at anytime.

-The default is to use the same internal method as `foo_playcount`.
+The default is to use the same rules as `foo_playcount`.
 This means you have to listen to at least 1 minute for it to count.
-You have to listen to the whole track if it's shorter.
+If the track is shorter than one minute, you have to listen to all of it.

 Now you can customise the time in seconds by entering a number or making it dynamic by using title formatting.
 If the title format pattern does not evaluate to a number, the track won't be logged.